telefonicaid/iot-activation/tutorials/RaspberryPi_HAT.md

 #### Check the Shadow state

-Before starting the execution you will see how your shadow is empty.
+Before starting the execution, you will see how your shadow is empty.
 With this script you can make temperature and humidity measurements on the board.
 This updated the shadow with each shipment of the device, showing the same values as shown on the screen.

 #### watch the LED screen

 As you will be visualizing in your display, different messages are shown for the temperature and other sensor measurements varying the intensity of the luminosity according to the measured value,